-Human interaction impacts on what people wear, and how they adorn themselves.
+Human interaction impacts on what people wear and how they adorn themselves.
 People react confidently and progressively when they recognise and receive positive reactions from others about the colour of their clothing.

 Intuitive colour awareness grows stronger as a person ages, and they experience different colours and receive positive and negative verbal and physical responses.

-Therefore, as people age, if they have a choice of what colours to wear and how to wear them, they will remember positive reactions and choose colours and contrast that harmonise with their natural colour characteristics, providing the appropriate advice and direction to the next generation.
-They will avoid colours which create discord and ill feeling for themselves and their community.
+Therefore, as people age, if they have a choice of what colours to wear and how to wear them, they remember positive reactions and choose colours and contrast that harmonise with their natural colour characteristics, providing the appropriate advice and direction to the next generation.
+They avoid colours which create discord and ill feeling for themselves and their community.

-As tribal and community culture and religion evolved, more colour was introduced for personal and tribal identity, cultural and religious ceremonies and for hunting and warfare.
+As tribal and community culture and religion evolved, more colour was introduced for personal and tribal identity, cultural and religious ceremonies, and for hunting and warfare.

 Tattoos were used for decoration and cultural symbolism, with dark lines, dots or blocks.
-Their design and placement, and the optical effect created by the contrast, determined if the tattoos created balance and harmony or discord with an individual’s colour characteristics, face, body shape, and clothing.
+Their design and placement, and the optical effect created by the contrast, determined if the tattoos created balance and harmony, or discord, with an individual’s colour characteristics, face, body shape and clothing.

-Not all of the colour and contrast worn in clothing, adornments, face paint and tattoos harmonises with the wearers’ colour characteristics.
+Not all of the colour and contrast worn in clothing, adornments, face paint and tattoos harmonises with wearers’ colour characteristics.